An early, deep autumn snow made a spectacular scene at Miner Lake north of Ketchum, Idaho.

 Miner Lake in the Smoky Mountains north of Ketchum, Idaho at 8,770 feet

 Reflection in Miner Creek

 The Prairie Lakes trail was easy to follow for the first 2 miles.
+Prairie Creek still had enough water to require rock and log-hopping to get across in order to keep dry boots.
+When we crossed this trail earlier this year on the Prairie Lakes/Miner Lake loop, the water was deep and we doffed boots in order to cross.
 As soon as we crossed Prairie Creek and started to climb south to Miner Lake, we found our way through ever-deepening snow by following tree blazes.
 Fred led the way by following a faint trough in the snow that marked the trail.

 Silver and gold mines nearest to Miner Lake are the Solace, Weblock and Vienna mines near Smiley Creek, to the northwest.
 To the south, the abandoned mining town of Carrietown lies near the Big and Little Smoky Rosetta district where ores rich in silver, zinc, and lead were discovered in the 1880’s.
 Mining was the impetus for the Wood River Valley’s initial prosperity.

 Approaching Miner Lake

 During the last mile of this hike, as with all of our other adventures, Fred and I realize how much we love to hike together.
 We discuss what we just have experienced – the silence, the snow condition, the clear lake water.
 To be able to hike with my husband gives me even more happiness than the gorgeous nature of Idaho Mountains.
 It’s then that I realize I wouldn’t want to be anywhere else, but where I am at that moment.

 About this blog